Skrillex: 2008–2013: Solo career and extended plays

 In February 2008, Alternative Press Magazine announced the second annual AP Tour, with All Time Low, The Rocket Summer, The Matches, and Forever the Sickest Kids, as well as Sonny Moore.
 The tour started in Houston, Texas on March 14 and went through North America, ending in Cleveland, Ohio on May 2, with the majority of the shows being sold out.
 All bands playing the tour would be featured on the cover of Alternative Press Magazine's annual 100 Bands You Need to Know special, and would be interviewed on the Alternative Press Podcast.
 During this tour, Moore's line-up consisted of Sean Friday on drums, Christopher Null on guitar, and Aaron Rothe on keyboards.
 On April 7, 2009, he released Gypsyhook, a digital EP, which featured three songs and four remixes.
 Also included was "海水" ("Kaisui"), a Japanese version of "Mora".
 Physical copies of the EP were available at his shows.
 After going on tour with Innerpartysystem and Paper Route and opening for Chiodos on their European tour, Moore performed at Bamboozle on May 2.
 He performed on Bamboozle Left's Saints and Sinners stage on April 4.
-He toured with Hollywood Undead in April 2009 performing under the band name Sonny and the Blood Monkeys, with Chris Null (electric guitar), Sean Friday (drums, percussion, and beats) and Aaron Rothe (keyboards, synthesizers, programming, and turntables).
-Moore has stated that the album Bells will not be released.
+He toured with Hollywood Undead in April 2009 performing under the band name "Sonny and the Blood Monkeys", with Chris Null (electric guitar), Sean Friday (drums, percussion, and beats) and Aaron Rothe (keyboards, synthesizers, programming, and turntables).
+Moore stated in 2010 that the album Bells would not be released.

-In 2008, Moore began producing and performing under the alias Skrillex at clubs in the Los Angeles area.
+In 2008, Moore began producing and performing under the alias "Skrillex" at clubs in the Los Angeles area.
 The name, according to Moore, has no meaning and was "a stupid old online AOL screen name".
 Previously, he had been known on the Internet as Twipz.
-On June 7, 2010, Moore released his official Skrillex debut EP, My Name Is Skrillex as a free download.
+On June 7, 2010, Moore released his official Skrillex debut EP, My Name Is Skrillex, as a free download.
 Moore provided programming and vocals for UK metalcore band Bring Me the Horizon on their third studio album, There Is a Hell Believe Me I've Seen It.
 There Is a Heaven Let's Keep It a Secret.
-Later in the year, Sonny began a nationwide tour with deadmau5 after being signed to mau5trap recordings and released his second EP, Scary Monsters and Nice Sprites.
+Later in the year, Sonny began a nationwide tour with Deadmau5 after being signed to Mau5trap recordings and released his second EP, Scary Monsters and Nice Sprites.